junyi-db/Databricks_Agent_Workshop_FY27/labs/06-deploy-databricks-app/README.md

 ## Wrap up

-You now have a fully working operations co-pilot you could share with a colleague today. 🎉
+You now have a fully working operations agent you could share with a colleague today. 🎉

 What you'd typically do next in a real engagement: